-My travel to Berlin was a last minute decision.
+My travel to Berlin was a last-minute decision.

 While traveling around the world I never forget a tradition that I love: going on a trip with my parents once a year.
-I feel so luck to have such a great relationship with my parents and traveling with them makes me extremely happy.
+I feel so lucky to have such a great relationship with my parents and traveling with them makes me extremely happy.

 We sit down and start thinking of places where none of us has been and then we book.